kennyalmendral/kennyalmendral.github.io/_posts/2018-07-26-php-string-functions.md

 ## strpos

-Shows the index or position of a string inside a string (keep in mind that the indexing starts at zero).
+Shows the index or position of a string inside a string (the indexing starts at zero).

-This function takes two inputs, the first input is the source string and the second input is the search string, for example:
+This function accepts two parameters, the first parameter is the source string and the second parameter is the search string, for example:

 ```php
 echo strpos('This is a string', 'string'); // Outputs: 10